 OSU math majors move on to jobs in industry including modeling, data analysis, and operations research.
 Majors are frequently accepted into professional schools such as medical, law, along with graduate programs in mathematics, physics, economics, business, education, statistics, and computer science.
-Preparation in these graduate programs may lead to careers in academia or in business, industry or government sectors.
+Preparation in these graduate programs may lead to careers in academia or in business, industry, or government sectors.

 Theoretical Mathematics - Intended for students seeking a strong foundation in classical mathematics, in particular for students intending to pursue graduate study in mathematics, statistics, economics, computer science, and more.

 Applied Mathematics - Track options are Physics or Chemistry.
 Intended for students seeking a strong foundation in mathematics and its application to industrial and physical sciences.

 Mathematical Biology - Prepares students for research-based careers and graduate studies in biological and medical fields such as (but not limited to) genomics, neuroscience, and molecular modeling.

 Mathematical Education - Designed for students seeking secondary education licensure in mathematics.
 This track helps to generate strong educators by learning the foundational logic within a wide scope of math topics from calculus to abstract algebra.

 Financial Mathematics - For students seeking a career in quantitative finance or a related field.
 These students will be competitive candidates in any corporate or commercial based career within the finance, investment, real estate, or banking industry.